atom/github/docs/rfcs/003-pull-request-review.md

 ![image](https://user-images.githubusercontent.com/378023/46524357-89bf6580-c8c3-11e8-8e2d-ea02d5a1f278.png)

-> :construction: This mockup is still WIP and isn't shown for the rest of this RFC.
+> :construction: This mockup is still WIP and probably will change.

 Clicking a pull request in the list opens a `PullRequestDetailItem` in the workspace center.